DaoCloud/DaoCloud-docs/docs/en/docs/blogs/220808-kairship.md

 - **Strategy Center**

-     In the policy center, users can manage deployment policies and differentiated policies created through workload association, and provide the function of deleting idle policies.
+     In the policy center, users can manage deployment policies and differentiated policies created through workload association, and provide the feature of deleting idle policies.
 It also supports maintaining, creating and editing deployment strategies and differentiation strategies in YAML.

 ## Frequently Asked Questions